vk-cs/docs-public/docs/en/main/base/iaas/vm-images/packer/packer.md

 ## Image configuration preparation

-Create a file with any name (for example, nginx.pkr.hcl) and copy this configuration:
+Create a file (for example, `nginx.pkr.hcl`) and copy this configuration:

 ```hcl
 variable "image_tag" {